zachhannum/the-word-of-iron/manuscript/chapter_8.md

 "Shh!" exclaimed Viggo, nearly as quiet as Marcus.
 "Not so loud.
 What's you're move?"

 *What should they do?* Marcus feared that if their stalker was anything like Vanen, there wasn't much they *could* do.
 Run and hide?
 Stand and fight?
 Neither option seemed like it had a winning chance.
 The streets at this time of the evening were bustling.
 What if innocent bystanders got hurt?
 Or saw something they shouldn't see?
-Marcus had no way of knowing how secretive Vanen, and others like him---if there *were* others like him, were prone to being.
+Marcus had no way of knowing how secretive Vanen, and others like him—if there *were* others like him, were prone to being.
 If word got out that the Antuzans had allies that could create portals and crush your windpipe with their bare hands... he shuddered to think of the consequences.

 "Just keep walking, then follow my lead."

 He led them a few more blocks down the main street, waiting for the crowds to thin at least a little bit.
 Then, without warning, he moved.
 He pivoted on his heel and dashed down one of the narrow alleys.

 The walls here were claustrophobic, less than an arm span.
-It was also dark---the light from the setting sun did not make it's way to the dark recesses between the buildings.
+It was also dark—the light from the setting sun did not make it's way to the dark recesses between the buildings.
 Marcus ran deeper into the alley, and only when he came to a stop did he turn.
 His party was fast on his heels, but their would-be assailant was no where to be seen.

 "Did we lose them?" puffed Rykker between ragged breaths.
 Cleary the engineer did not have much in the way of athletic ability.